University of Idaho College of Law

 The College of Law in fall of 2016 had an enrollment of around 300 students, with an entering first-year class of 97 students.
 As a public law school, new students hail from across Idaho and 18 different states and foreign countries.
-Over 70 undergraduate colleges and universities are represented.
+They represent over 70 undergraduate colleges and universities.

 The college offers four areas of emphasis: Native American Law, Natural Resources and Environmental Law, Business Law and Entrepreneurship, and Intellectual Property and Technology Law.

 The college opened its Idaho Law and JusticexLearning Center in Boise in 2010, initially as a third-year program only.
 Second-year classes were added in 2014.
-The plans for a full three-year program in Boise, which UI had first discussed in the late 1990s and the state legislature had addressed in 2008, were fully realized in 2017, after the Idaho Board of Education and the ABA approved the addition of first-year courses at the Boise campus.
+The plans for a full three-year program in Boise, which UI had first discussed in the late 1990s and the state legislature had addressed in 2008, were fully realized in 2017 after the Idaho Board of Education and the ABA approved the addition of first-year courses at the Boise campus.
 The Boise campus initially accommodated about 35 students annually; with the expansion to a full three-year program, it can now accept up to 60 first-year students.
 UI's addition of the Boise campus has led the University of South Dakota to consider establishing a second law school campus in Sioux Falls.

 The University of Idaho College of Law is the only law school in Idaho fully accredited by the ABA.
 A second accredited law school, the Concordia University School of Law, operated from 2019 to 2020.

 According to Idaho Law's 2015 American Bar Association-required disclosures, 78.5% of the Class of 2015 obtained full-time, long-term, JD-required employment nine months after graduation.
 Moreover, 76% of 2018 graduates of the University of Idaho College of Law secured full-time, long-term employment.

 Admissions

-For the 2020 incoming class, the 25th/75th percentile LSAT range was 150/155 and the GPA range was 2.84/3.55.
+For the 2020 incoming class, the 25th/75th percentile LSAT range was 150/155, and the GPA range was 2.84/3.55.

 Bar passage rate and job placement

 According to Idaho Law's 2015 ABA-required disclosures, 78.5% of the Class of 2015 obtained full-time, long-term, JD-required employment nine months after graduation.
 UI College of Law's Law School Transparency under-employment score is 15.1%, indicating the percentage of the Class of 2015 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

-In 2016, the University of Idaho College of Law was named the No. 8 best value law school in the country by preLaw Magazine this month.
-The college rose from being listed as an "A- Best Value School" on the annual list to breaking in the Top 10 this year.
+In 2016, the University of Idaho College of Law was named the No. 8 best value law school in the country by preLaw Magazine.
+The college rose from being listed as an "A- Best Value School" on the annual list to breaking in the Top 10 in 2016.
 The rankings are based on the percentage of graduates who pass the bar, employment rates, tuition, cost of living, and average indebtedness upon graduation.

-The Idaho bar examination passage rate was 65.1 percent for test takers on the July 2014 exam.
+The Idaho bar examination passage rate for University of Idaho College of Law graduates was 81.7% of test takers on the July 2025 exam.